oracle-livelabs/sprints/data-management/sprint-ogg-emp-create-oggadminuser-oemconsole/sprint-ogg-emp-create-oggadminuser-oemconsole.md

 ## Create Oracle GoldenGate Administrator User (ogg 'admin' user)

-An instance-level user (or GoldenGate Adminstrator User) will have certain (or all the granted) privileges as per the business requirements.
+An instance-level user (or GoldenGate Administrator User) will have certain (or all the granted) privileges as per the business requirements.

 To create this Oracle GoldenGate Administrator User and grant privileges: